surrette/lawson-criterion-paper/README.md

 # From the 'Run' menu select 'Run All Cells'

 # The notebook should execute in full, generating all plots and tables.

 ```
+-Windows - see Windows Setup.ps1 for PowerShell commands

 ### Credits
 The cross sections for the reactions,